cryptuon/solscript/README.md

-# SolanaScript: High-Level Language for Solana Development
+# SolScript: High-Level Language for Solana Development

-SolanaScript is a high-level language designed to simplify Solana development while providing access to the full power of the Solana blockchain when needed.
+SolScript is a high-level language designed to simplify Solana development while providing access to the full power of the Solana blockchain when needed.

 ## Key Features